 Having considered the feedback and other discussions with stakeholders, we have updated the proposals.
 These meet the Fund’s criteria, which includes the need for a business case, design plans and a strong cost benefit ratio.

-Following the Government's announcement just after Christmas 2020 that we had been allocated 69% of our original bid, we are working on submitting a scaled down version of our proposals.
+Following the Government's announcement just after Christmas 2020 that we had been allocated 69% of our original bid, we have submitted a scaled down version of our proposals.

 Although The Ministry of Housing, Communities and Local Government said our bid represented a strong business case that demonstrated value for money, there were so many bids for funding from across the country that we have been offered £9.2 million.

-Our scaled down proposals must be submitted by 26 February.
-They must continue to meet the Fund’s transformational criteria and be deliverable both on time and within the allocated budget.
+To receive this funding, our scaled down proposals must continue to meet the Fund’s transformational criteria and be deliverable both on time and within the allocated budget.